gargleyark/readme/README.md

  > obviously
 ```

-_Please make sure language version is set to EN.
+_Please make sure language version is set to EN or JEFF.
 Mike can attempt to use the ES language version, but communication will be vastly reduced._

 ### Security Issues